MichaelKazembe/alx-low_level_programming/0x00-hello_world/README.md

 TASK 5.
 Hello, printf: Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.

 TASK 6.
 Size is not grandeur, and territory does not make a nation: Write a C program that prints the size of various types on the computer it is compiled and run on

+TASK 7.
+Intel  Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.